 In addi-

-tion, muscle balancing for strength and endurance in the
+tion, muscle balancing for strength and endurance in the entire upper/lower extremity will be attained.

 As a patient progresses through their program, the clini-